5 Best Carpet Cleaners of 2025, Lab-Tested and Reviewed

 How to Choose a Carpet Cleaner

-First off, take stock of the layout of your home and the areas you’ll be cleaning.
+Take stock of the layout of your home.
 If you live in a one-story house, for instance, you might not need a model with a particularly long hose.
 “On the other hand, if you have carpeted stairs, you want a carpet cleaner with a long hose, so you can reach up the steps,” says Larry Ciufo, who oversees Consumer Reports’ carpet cleaner tests.
 “You don’t want to put the cleaner on the top step and tug on the hose; the machine could barrel down on top of you.”
 Another option, Ciufo says, is to get a portable carpet cleaner for the stairway.

-Carpet cleaners can also clean more than just carpets: Many models can clean upholstery and things like pet beds and rugs.
+Think about the areas you’ll be cleaning.
+Carpet cleaners can clean more than just carpets: Many models can clean upholstery and things like pet beds and rugs.
 Several models also include more than one type of brush or attachment, with different brushes designed to help with different types of messes, from embedded dirt to liquid stains and spills.

 Remember, too, that a carpet cleaner can’t go it alone.
 You’ll need a good upright or canister vacuum cleaner to suck up loose debris before using a carpet cleaner.
 This ensures that you’re not wetting the carpet with excess dust or dirt, creating a bigger mess.